Mercury Rising

 Story & Plot Summary: Mercury Rising

-Quick Plot Summary: Mercury Rising is a Action, Crime, Drama, Thriller film that delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1998, Mercury Rising is a Action, Crime, Drama, Thriller film directed by Harold Becker.
+The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
+This summary provides a scannable look at the movie's central conflict involving Bruce Willis.

 Story Breakdown

-The narrative structure follows a classic action blueprint: establish the protagonist's world, introduce a formidable antagonist, and escalate the stakes through increasingly intense confrontations.
+In this high-octane feature, Harold Becker establishes a narrative structure that follows a classic action blueprint: establishing the protagonist's world, introducing a formidable antagonist, and escalating the stakes.
 Renegade FBI agent Art Jeffries protects a nine-year-old autistic boy who has cracked the government's new "unbreakable" code.
-The film balances spectacular set pieces with character moments, ensuring the action serves the story rather than overwhelming it.
-This approach calls everyone and everything into question as the plot unfolds.
+The film balances spectacular set pieces with character moments for Bruce Willis, ensuring the action serves the story rather than overwhelming it.

 Narrative Structure